awesomemotive/wp101plugin/CONTRIBUTING.md

 The WP101 Plugin is the client-facing end of [the WP101 Plugin SaaS](https://app.wp101plugin.com) and is used to present video training right within WordPress.

+## Branching strategy

+All new branches should be branched off of `develop`, which is the default branch for the repo.
+The `master` branch represents the latest stable release.

 ## Installing dependencies

 After cloning the repository, development dependencies are installed via [npm](https://npmjs.com) and [Composer](https://getcomposer.org):